Nullness Specification (draft)

 or anArrayList<String>

-.)Subtyping questions for type-variable usages are more complex:
+.)Subtyping questions for type-variable usages are more complex.
+For example:

 E